Dimension Demons: Reception

 Tony Watson reviewed Dimension Demons in The Space Gamer No. 36.
 Watson commented that "I can only offer a qualified recommendation for Dimension Demons, mainly based on its unique topic.
 Experienced gamers, unless interested in the subject matter, might do better with another Micro."

 In Issue 33 of Phoenix, R. Jordan thought the components were marginally better than those produced in Metagaming's earlier products.
 He thought the game was unbalanced in favour of the humans due to the defensive and offensive capabilities of their tanks.
-He didn't think any of the included scenarios were very good, but thought it would be easy to design a btter one.
+He didn't think any of the included scenarios were very good, but thought it would be easy to design a better one.
 While Jordan didn't think this game was a timeless classic, he found it "quite an agreeable surprise."
 He concluded, "Not very taxing mentally, and short and simple; I would think this very suitable for younger or new Gamers."

 In Issue 27 of Simulacrum, Brian Train noted, "In a straight up fight with humans, especially the human tank, the aliens are wimpy.
 It's unbalanced and thoroughly undeveloped, showing signs of a rush-to-market mentality.
 There's some good ideas here, but they are too buried in the slipshod 'everything else' of the game to shine through."

 In a retrospective review in Issue 35 of Warning Order, Matt Irsik commented that the game was "a novel concept let down by below average graphics and game play that was less than inspiring.
 The two worlds portrayed on a single map was clever, but getting the aliens to win was pretty tough.
 This was becoming a consistent theme [in Metagming's microgames] where it appeared as if the games had to be scaled back to fit the series format and lost something in the transition."